 Applying for review at the Tribunal – refusal of a protection visa

-If the Department of Home Affairs refuses your an application for a protection visa, you can ask the Tribunal to review the decision.
+If the Department of Home Affairs refuses your application for a protection visa, you can ask the Tribunal to review the decision.
 This is called ‘making an appeal’.

 There are strict time limits for making an appeal.

-If you are in immigration detention you have seven days to make an appeal.
+If you are in immigration detention you have seven working days to make an appeal.
 If you are not in detention, you have 28 days.
 The time limit cannot be extended.

 You should get legal advice immediately once you receive the decision.